 Craters of the Moon National Monument, Idaho

 Craters of the Moon looks exactly like its name suggests.
-Surrounded by this landscape, it’s easy to imagine you’ve just traveled into outer space.
-The effect is even more spectacular at night when the enormous night sky sets the mood.
+Surrounded by this landscape, it’s easy to imagine you’ve landed in outer space.
+The effect is even more spectacular after sundown when the enormous night sky sets the mood.
 Stargazing on a clear night is simply out of this world, and the campground at Craters of the Moon is pet friendly.
 Be aware that pets cannot go on the trails at this national monument.

 Death Valley National Park, California